Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 Bug #2: Missing Custom Error Responses

-After fixing origin, we got CloudFront default error pages (white text on black background - terrible UX).
-Needed custom 404 handling:
+After fixing origin, CloudFront serves its default error pages (white text on black background - terrible UX).
+This needs custom 404 handling:

 # Configure custom error responses